 Worker injuries caused by falling from scaffolds are one of the most common types of accidents that occur on construction sites or work sites in Los Angeles.
 According to the Occupational Safety and Health Administration (OSHA), there are approximately 2.3 million construction workers–or 65 percent of all workers in the construction industry–who work on scaffolds.
 While they are essential for performing tasks at heights, workers are also put at risk of injury.

 If you or someone you love has been injured while working on a scaffold, reach out to Greenberg & Ruby, LLP.
 We can discuss your options for compensation in a free consultation.

-- Since 2017, we have recovered more than $4 million in compensation for those injured in scaffolding accidents.
+- Since 2017, Greenberg & Ruby, LLP has recovered more than $4 million in compensation for those injured in scaffolding accidents.

-- We will take your case to trial if need be, to secure you a fair settlement.
+- They will take your case to trial if need be, to secure you a fair settlement.

-- We often litigate tough cases referred to us by other attorneys who trust us to obtain results for their clients.
+- They often litigate tough cases referred to them by other attorneys who trust them to obtain results for their clients.

 SCAFFOLDING ACCIDENT CAUSES

 Scaffold accidents occur for a number of reasons, but they are almost always preventable.
-Some of the top causes include:
+Some of the top scaffolding accident causes include:

-- Failing to be properly equip scaffolds (i.e. missing toeboards);
+- Failing to properly equip scaffolds (i.e. missing toeboards);

 - Lack of guardrails;